 Common side effects of zolpidem include drowsiness, lightheadedness, and dizziness.
 Ambien has also been known to cause sleepwalking, and some individuals may even participate in activities such as shopping or driving while in a sleep-like state.
 For these reasons, it’s important to take Ambien exactly as prescribed and to not take more than what is recommended.

-Like many other CNS depressants, Ambien can be addictive if abused.
+Like many other CNS depressants, Ambien can be addictive if used.
 If you or a loved one is struggling with an addiction to Ambien, there are many treatment options to consider to reclaim your life.
-Addiction Campuses has several treatment centers, all of which utilize proven treatment methods to help individuals overcome substance use disorders.
+Vertava Health has several Ambien treatment centers, all of which utilize proven treatment methods to help individuals overcome substance use disorders.

-To learn more about how long Ambien stays in a person’s system, contact an Addiction Campuses’ treatment professional today.
+To learn more about how long Ambien stays in a person’s system, contact an Vertava Health’ treatment professional today.